awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-editing-firewall-rules.md

 # Adding and editing firewall rules in Amazon Lightsail<a name="amazon-lightsail-editing-firewall-rules"></a>

- *Last updated: May 20, 2020*
+ *Last updated: January 12, 2021*

-You can add rules to the firewall for your Amazon Lightsail instance to control the traffic that is allowed to connect to it\.
-When you add a firewall rule, you can specify the application layer protocol type, protocol, ports, and the source IP addresses that are allowed to connect to your instance\.
+You can add rules to the IPv4 and IPv6 firewalls of your Amazon Lightsail instance to control the traffic that is allowed to connect to it\.
+When you add a firewall rule, you can specify the application layer protocol type, protocol, ports, and the source IPv4 or IPv6 addresses that are allowed to connect to your instance\.
 For more information about firewalls, see [Firewall and ports in Amazon Lightsail](understanding-firewall-and-port-mappings-in-amazon-lightsail.md)\.

 **Contents**
 + [Adding and editing firewall rules](#firewall-adding-rules)